alerque/libertinus/README.md

 * Libertinus Sans: forked from *Linux Biolinum*.
 * Libertinus Mono: forked from *Linux Libertine Mono*.
-* Libertinus Math: an OpenType math font for use in OpenType math-capable applications like LuaTeX, XeTeX or MS Word 2007+.
+* Libertinus Math: an OpenType math font for use in OpenType math-capable applications (like LuaTeX, XeTeX or MS Word 2007+).

 Libertinus fonts are available under the terms of Open Font License version 1.1.